OrkoHunter/orkohunter/content/blog/joining-spotify.md

 ### No unconstructive criticism

-When we join a new place, we notices hundreds of things that can be done better (according to us).
+When we join a new place, we notice hundreds of things that can be done better (according to us).
 If I go on complaining about all, and do not offer to fix any, I am being unhelpful.
-So, I did not offer any unnessary feedback or criticism unless they were constructive.
+So, I did not offer any unnecessary feedback or criticism unless they were constructive.
 This is the Chapter 1 of [How to Win Friends and Influence People by Dale Carnegie](https://en.wikipedia.org/wiki/How_to_Win_Friends_and_Influence_People).

 ### Scoping a project, breaking down into smaller tasks